-The survey is the second quarterly Snapshot of Londoners.
+This is the second regular Snapshot of Londoners.
 The first is available to read here.

 Although restrictions in London have reduced since the spring, and Londoners are working more hours, the number who say their disposable income has fallen because of COVID-19 is about the same as in May – 42 per cent.
 More than a quarter of people in our city are struggling to make ends meet.

 Despite this, and despite worries about housing costs, attachment to the city is strong – only seven per cent expect to move out in the next year.
 Civic life is energetic, with one in four Londoners volunteering their time to charity in the last month.
 Londoners are starting to return to social activities, but many prefer to stay local – half would not feel comfortable visiting the city centre.